 At AbbVie, we are passionate about developing advanced therapies to help address the world’s greatest health challenges.
-We also are committed to providing access to therapies that are not yet approved for use to people who are suffering from a serious or life-threatening illness or condition and might potentially benefit from these medicines.
+We also are committed to providing access to therapies that are not yet approved for use to people who are suffering from a serious or life-threatening illness or condition and might potentially benefit from these products.

 Our policy applies to requests on behalf of individual patients (Single-Patient Access) and to certain groups of patients with similar characteristics (Multi-Patient Protocol Access).
-The Pre-Approval Access program may also be referred to as Expanded Access, Compassionate Use or Named Patient Basis programs, as defined by local regulations.
+A Pre-Approval Access program may also be referred to as Expanded Access, Compassionate Use or Named Patient Basis programs, as defined by local regulations.
 While our policy outlines the general criteria for consideration, each case is unique and will be considered on an individual basis.

 Two other important factors play a role in our consideration of each patient request.